jefejuell/jefejuell.github.io/README.md

 The Contact Us webpage has two interactive features.
 One is where a customer clicks a button to get a quote.
 The other uses a client-side email app to send a message to the company.

 ### **Roadmap of future improvements**
 The quote process will save the data submitted by each screen and send it to a location for storage and possibly also to the company.
-Layout styles will be improved to make the website more attractive and user-friendly, especially for mobile devices.
+Layout styles will be improved to make the website more attractive and user-friendly, especially for mobile devices. <br>

 # Animated Bus Map